Aetna Insurance for Addiction Treatment

 Make sure to do thorough research when looking for rehab so that you can find one that meets your financial needs.

 We know that finding a rehab center is a confusing task, but we’re ready to help you navigate through the world of treatment centers.
-Call your insurance provider if you’re worried about a loved one or you’re ready to take action about your own problem.
+Call one of our admissions navigators if you’re worried about a loved one or you’re ready to take action to begin the process toward recovery.

 Health Insurance Providers and Coverage Levels

 - Emblem Health

 - HCSC Insurance

 - HMO Insurance